Skip to main content

 Using Multiple Render Targets

-The colorAttachments can be referenced in the shaders
+Multiple textures from the framebuffer.colorAttachments array can be referenced in shaders

 Writing to multiple framebuffer attachments in GLSL fragment shader